gardusig/road2senior/preparation/README.md

 - Write good quality code
   - readable, efficient, and well-tested
   - use comments to explain your code
-    - help the interviewer to understand your code and debug it
     - or invest into pretty well written variable and method names
       - it's faster to write an almost good comment than finding the best name btw
   - easy to understand for both you and the interviewer
     - use proper indentation and spacing
-    - makes your code easier to read and understand
 - Test the code
   - Test your code against a variety of input/output scenarios
     - Passing by all corner cases and edge cases is probably enough